 3. The UE stores the LTM candidate configurations and transmits an RRCReconfigurationComplete message to the gNB.

 4a.
 The UE performs DL synchronization with the LTM candidate cell(s) before receiving the cell switch command.
-The UE may activate and deactivate TCI states of LTM candidate cell(s), as triggered by the gNB.
+The UE may activate and deactivate TCI states of LTM candidate cell(s), as triggered by the gNB and defined in TS 38.133[13].